1. Online Payments Services Agreement

 d) if You, a Related Body Corporate or any officer, employee or agent of You or a Related Body Corporate has at any time been listed on a database of terminated merchants maintained by any Card Scheme or have otherwise had merchant services terminated by another acquiring bank, You have disclosed that fact to Australia Post.

-14.2 The representations and warranties set out in this clause 14 will be deemed to be repeated each day after the date You enter into this Agreement.
+14.2 The representations and warranties set out in clause 14.1 will be deemed to be repeated each day after the date You enter into these Terms and Conditions.

 15 NO WARRANTIES BY US

-Neither Australia Post nor NAB make any warranties in respect of any of the services to provided under this Agreement.
+Neither Australia Post nor NAB make any warranties in respect of any of the Services.
 To the maximum extent permitted by law, any and all implied warranties and consumer guarantees are excluded.
-In respect of any warranty or consumer guarantee which is unable to be excluded under any relevant law (including without limitation the Competition and Consumer Act 2010), to the extent permitted by law our liability in respect of a breach of that warranty or guarantee is limited, where it is fair and reasonable to do so, to the re-supply of the services or the payment of the cost of having the services supplied again at Your discretion.
+In respect of any warranty or consumer guarantee which is unable to be excluded under any relevant law, Our liability in respect of a breach of that warranty or guarantee is limited to the re-supply of the Services or the payment of the cost of having the Services supplied again at Your discretion.

 16 EXCLUSION OF LIABILITY